evolution7/qa-tools/README.md

 * pre-commit/00-protect-master-staging  - Prevent commits to master and staging branches.
 * pre-commit/01-composer    - Runs a git composer validate command before a commit.
 * pre-commit/11-phplint    - Runs a lint check before commit.

+# Contribute?

+Feel free to fork this repository for your own customisations, or to create pull requests for including your preferred QA tool, Git Hook, or even CI example.